DeflatedPickle/Spoons/README.md

 # Spoons
-An implementation of Lisp in Python.
+An esoteric language inspired by Lisp.